saksarip/blindfoldchess-discord-bot/README.md

-# blindfoldchess-discord-bot
+# Blindfold Chess Discord Bot
-Discord bot to play blindfolded chess with a discord bot
+Discord bot that allows you to play blindfold chess with a chess enginge.
+Utilized Sunfish chess engine.